-Equity release will certainly impact on your inheritance and the value of your estate, but there are ways to minimise this through certain types of plan.
+While equity release will certainly impact on your inheritance and the value of your estate, there are ways to minimise this with certain types of later life equity release plans.

-You should also consider the impact of house prices because the greater the value of your home when your plan is repaid (either when the last homeowner dies or moves into long-term care), the larger your inheritance will be.
+It's also important to consider the impact of house prices.
+The greater the value of your home when your plan is repaid (either when the last homeowner dies or moves into long-term care), the larger your inheritance will be.

-While house prices may go up and down, recent history shows us that they have only gone up over the longer term.
-According to the Nationwide House Price Index, the average house price has increased by 339% over the last 30 years.*
+While house prices may go up and down, recent history shows us that over the longer term they have mainly increased.
+According to the Nationwide House Price Index, the average house price has increased by 444% over the last 30 years*.

-The government's website (using Land Registry data) has a useful tool which allows you to track the rise in house prices over time.
+The government's website (using Land Registry data) has a useful property price trend tool that allows you to track the rise in house prices over time.

 The Equity Remaining results shown in the calculation are only for illustrative purposes and cannot be guaranteed.
 This is because house price increases are subject to change and can depend on your location and the amount of capital you need to fulfil your personal circumstances.
 To understand the features, benefits and risks of a lifetime mortgage, please contact us and ask for your own individual, personalised illustration.